tyll/tinyos-2.x-contrib/iowa/T2.tsync/apps/README.txt

 All of this code was ported from a version working on TinyOS 1, which supported several radio stacks, tmote (for Boomerang), telosb, micaz, mica2, and even mica motes.
-This T1 version even supported timesync between telosb and micaz motes.
+The T1 version even supported timesync between telosb and micaz motes.
 Also, there was provision for UART connection between a mote and basestation (well, actually just using the USB).
-Currently, only the telosb version has been ported to T2, but if you look at the code you will see lots of places with legacy micaz/mica2 provisions, and these can be worked on further to get broader support.
+Currently, only the telosb and micaz version have been tested, but if you look at the code you will see lots of places with legacy micaz/mica2 provisions, and these can be worked on further to get broader support.

-The Power Control component (PowConC) and its interface haven't been tested/debugged for T2.
-The technique for power control, copied dumbly from lpl, should be tested.
-Also, it would be nice to have some way of combining this form of application-layer power control with lpl.